 LOAD DATA INFILE'customers.csv' INTO TABLE customers FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY 'rn' IGNORE 1 LINES

 Now, that was very simple.
 But, the problem here is that this is a manual process, and programmatically doing this is impossible.
-If you want to set up a continuous syncing process, this method will not be helpful.
-For that, we will need to use the Shopify APIs.
+This method will not be helpful if you want to set up a continuous syncing process.
+For that, you will need to use the Shopify APIs.

-Before beginning the steps, ensure you have gone to Shopify Admin and have access to the generated username and password.
+Before starting, ensure you have Shopify Admin access and the generated API credentials.

-Once you have access to the credential, accessing the APIs is very easy and is done using basic HTTP authentication.
+Once you have access to the credentials, accessing the APIs is very easy, and is done using basic HTTP authentication.
 Let’s look into how the most basic API can be called using the generated username and password.

 curl --user:password GET https://shop.myshopify.com/admin/api/2019-10/shop.json